Signs, polynomials, and reaction networks

 Novelty and Strength

-The novelty and strength of this proposal reside in the interplay between the advance in the analysis of reaction networks and the development of theory in real algebraic geometry.
 The research problems are studied in full generality for arbitrary parametrized polynomial systems, but each question has a well-defined purpose, directed to the ultimate goal of having a scanning tool to automatically analyze the models used in systems and synthetic biology.

-Therefore, this proposal will strengthen the bridge between applied algebra and real-world applications through the study of reaction networks.
+Therefore, this proposal will strengthen the bridge between applied algebra and real-world applications, through the study of reaction networks.

 Financiële details & Tijdlijn